-'There are also women who love the coitus only on the edge of their vulva, and when a man lying upon them wants to get his member into the vagina, they take it out with the hand and place its gland between the lips of the vulva.'
+"There are also women who love the coitus only on the edge of their vulva, and when a man lying upon them wants to get his member into the vagina, they take it out with the hand and place its gland between the lips of the vulva.

-I have every reason to believe that this is only the case with young girls or with women not used to men.
-I pray God to preserve us from such, or from women for whom it is a matter of impossibility to give themselves up to men.
+"I have every reason to believe that this is only the case with young girls or with women not used to men.
+I pray God to preserve us from such, or from women for whom it is an impossibility to give themselves up to men.

-'There are women who will do their husband's behests, and will satisfy them and give them voluptuous pleasure by coition, only if compelled by blows and ill-treatment.
-Some people ascribe this conduct to the aversion they feel either against coition or against the husband; but this is not so; it is simply a question of temperament and character.
+"There are women who will do their husband's behests, and will satisfy them and give them voluptuous pleasure by coition, only if compelled by blows and ill-treatment.